The Shafarevich conjecture for hypersurfaces in abelian varieties: Sheaf convolution over a field

-For $A$ an abelian variety over a field $k$ with algebraic closure $\overline{k}$, we say that a perverse sheaf $K$ on $A$ is geometrically semisimple if its pullback to $A_{\overline{k}}$ is a sum of irreducible perverse sheaves.
-If $k=\overline{k}$ then semisimple and geometrically semisimple are equivalent.
+For $A$ an abelian variety over a field $k$ with algebraic closure $\overline{k}$, we say that a perverse sheaf $K$ on $A$ is \emph{geometrically semisimple} if its pullback to $A_{\overline{k}}$ is a sum of irreducible perverse sheaves.

 \begin{lemma} Let $K_1$ and $K_2$ be geometrically semisimple perverse sheaves on $A$.
 Then $\operatorname{Hom}_{\mathcal P/\mathcal N} (K_1,K_2)$ is the quotient of the space of homorphisms $K_1 \to K_2$ by the subspace of homomorphisms factoring through an element of $\mathcal N$. \end{lemma}